11 Tips for Dry Autumn and Winter Skin

 5. Use a humidifier to keep moisture in your home and office air, or keep a bowl of water on your radiators to add moisture to the air.
 The higher the heat indoors, the less humidity there will be.
 It is the humidity that helps keep skin from drying out.
 Don’t forget to change the water and clean humidifiers and bowls regularly to avoid bacteria from spreading.

 6. Check the labels on your skincare products, and avoid toners and other products that contain alcohol, which can dry out the skin.
-Opt instead for products that contain less-drying astringent ingredients such as witch hazel.
+Opt instead for products that contain less-drying astringent ingredients such as witch hazel or antioxidant rich ingredients such as Green Tea.

 7. Relax into a Healthy Complexion